Luis Artavia-Mora

 The full report can can be found here.

-Restructuration of the health system and hospital facilities in Kazakhstan
+D. Restructuring the health system in Kazakhstan

 This project was part of a multidisciplinary effort to strengthen Kazakhstan's healthcare system to ensure its long-term resilience.
 My responsibilities focused on supporting the modernization and restructuring of hospital facilities and services based on the projections of future medical demands (up to 2050).